 - 2 tablespoons water

 - 1 tablespoon powdered gelatin (or 4 sheets of gelatin)

-- 1/2 teaspoon vanilla extract
+- ½ teaspoon vanilla extract

 - Place the water in a small bowl and sprinkle the gelatin over the top.
 Stir to distribute, and set aside to soften 2 to 3 minutes.2 tablespoons water, 1 tablespoon powdered gelatin

 - Get out your dishes that you will be pouring the panna cotta in and set aside.
 Half-fill a large bowl with ice and add enough water to make an ice bath and set aside.